How Do Hotel Room Blocks Work? The Ultimate Guide to Understanding Team Retreat Contracts with Hotels | Offsite

 As an industry partner, we have credentials that generate a commission from preferred partners.
 This is nothing new; travel agents and similar companies to Offsite have earned commissions from facilitating group travel.

-The good news is that the rates reflected in these agreements reflect the best rates the the hotel will offer for your group, meaning if Offsite were to forgo commission for some reason, it would not change the group rates offered by the hotel.
-These commissions typically come out of a hotel's marketing or sales budgets, and therefore do not impact the deals we can earn for you.
+The good news is that the rates reflected in these agreements reflect the best rates the hotel will offer for your group, meaning if Offsite were to forgo commission for some reason, it would not change the group rates offered by the hotel.
+These commissions typically come out of a hotel’s marketing or sales budgets, and therefore do not impact the deals we can earn for you.

-By when do we send the room list?
+When do we send the room list?

 The hotel requires a list of attendees with their check-in and checkout dates by the “Cut-Off Date” listed in the contract.